 According to Ernest Martin --

-The "Last Trump" of the early Jews was when the dead were remembered; and the "Last Trump" of Paul the apostle was the time for the Messiah's return to this earth and the resurrection of the dead -- see I Corinthians 15:52 and I Thessalonians 4:16.
+The "Last Trump" of the early Jews was when the dead were remembered; and the "Last Trump" of Paul the apostle was the time for the Messiah's appearance on this earth and the resurrection of the dead -- see I Corinthians 15:52 and I Thessalonians 4:16.